Is Colors of Evil Black Based on a True Story?

 Helmed by Adrian Panek, Netflix’s ‘Colors of Evil: Black‘ or ‘Kolory zla: Czern’ takes place sometime after the events of ‘Colors of Evil: Red,’ this time exploring the darker underbelly of the Kashubian countryside.
 Prosecutor Leopold Bilski, newly transferred and bored out of his brain, tries his hand at solving cold cases, but gets suspicious when a case concerning a child’s disappearance from two years ago seems to have been brushed under the rug.
 Before he can resuscitate that investigation, another child disappears in broad daylight, sending the entire town into a state of frenzy.
 As Bilski gets to work, it soon becomes apparent that the town is quite good at keeping secrets, and might have been so for decades.
-Over the course of its runtime, the Polish-language crime thriller movie shines a light on how cycles of abuse, prejudice, and systemic violence are often behind the darkest of crimes.
+The Polish-language crime thriller movie shines a light on how cycles of abuse, prejudice, and systemic violence are often behind the darkest of crimes.

 Małgorzata Oliwia Sobczak Loosely References a Real-Life Serial Killer in Her Novel